apify/apify-docs/sources/platform/actors/running/index.md

 An actor's input and its content type can be passed as a payload of the POST request, and additional options can be specified using URL query parameters.
 For more details, see the [Run actor](/api/v2/#/reference/actors/run-collection/run-actor) section in the API reference.

-> To learn more about this, read the [Run an actor or task and retrieve data via API](/academy/api/run-actor-and-retrieve-data-via-api) tutorial.
+> To learn more about this, read the [Run an Actor or task and retrieve data via API](/academy/api/run-actor-and-retrieve-data-via-api) tutorial.

 ## Running programmatically